JanLahmann/RasQberry-Two/content/3d-model/hardware-assembly-guide.md

 <p align='center'><em>Figure 8: Mounting location for the Micro SD card.</em></p>

+Once the OS has been installed, plug in the USB-C Power Supply into the Pi and connect a micro HDMI cable from the Pi to your monitor.
+If the OS installation was successful, you should be met with a login screen on your monitor.
+The standard username is `rasqberry` and the password is listed in the installation instructions above.
+Login with these credentials and you should see a desktop interface.

-Once the OS has been installed, you will need to enable SPI for the LED array to work.
-To do so, run:
+Next, we will enable SPI for the LED array to work.
+To do so, open a terminal window by pressing the `CTRL + ALT + T` keys at the same time.
+When the window appears, run the following command:

 ```sudo raspi-config```